Simon Warrender

 Simon George Warrender DSC (11 August 1922 – 8 May 2011) was a Royal Navy officer and businessman.
 He was decorated for his actions in World War II, and immigrated to Australia after the war's end, when he was involved in the aviation industry.
-He married into the Myer family, and he and his wife were prominent on the Melbourne social scene.
+He married into the Myer family, and he and his wife Pamela were prominent on the Melbourne social scene.

-Early life
+Early life and education

 Warrender was the second son of Victor Warrender and the former Dorothy Rawson (daughter of Richard Rawson).
 He was born at his parents' house in Mayfair; his father was a Conservative Party politician, and in 1942 was raised to the peerage as Baron Bruntisfield.
 His godfather was Harold Alexander, 1st Earl Alexander of Tunis.

 Warrender grew up at Exton Hall in Rutland, and attended Ludgrove School and Eton College, where he displayed a talent for fencing.

 Naval career

 In 1939, Warrender joined the Royal Naval Volunteer Reserve on a whim, despite his parents' objections.
 After training at HMS King Alfred, he was posted to the minelayer HMS Manxman.
 He commanded a flotilla of boats in the Battle of Madagascar, and later took part in relieving the Siege of Malta.

 In 1943, Warrender transferred to the destroyer HMS Savage, which formed part of an Arctic convoy for the following two years.
-He was Savages torpedo control officer during the Battle of the North Cape, and helped sink the German battleship Scharnhorst, for which he was awarded the Distinguish Service Cross (DSC).
+He was Savage's torpedo control officer during the Battle of the North Cape, and helped sink the German battleship Scharnhorst, for which he was awarded the Distinguish Service Cross (DSC).
 In 1944, Warrender was posted to Melbourne, Australia, as a flag lieutenant to help prepare for the arrival of the British Pacific Fleet.

 Towards the end of the war he was stationed in Hong Kong, where he helped relieve the POW camp at Sham Shui Po and re-establish British administration.

-Australia
+Life in Australia

-Warrender took flying after returning to civilian life, and in 1949 resolved to fly to Australia.
+Warrender took to flying after returning to civilian life, and in 1949 resolved to fly to Australia.
 His flight, in a single-engine Percival Proctor, took 34 days and was widely reported upon by Australian newspapers.
 It was a marketing stunt for his aircraft company, Sponson Developments.

-In June 1950, Warrender married Pamela Myer, the daughter of businessman Sir Norman Myer.
-The wedding in London was attended by many leading members of the aristocracy, as well as three members of the Royal Family.
+In June 1950, Warrender married Pamela Myer, the daughter of Australian businessman Sir Norman Myer, in London.
+The wedding was attended by many leading members of the aristocracy, as well as three members of the Royal Family.
 They decided to settle in Melbourne, where Warrender set up as an insurance broker.
 The couple also imported four toy poodles from London, making them among the first breeders in Australia.